ifandelse/writing/visionmobile/top5cpts/post.md

 * Extending a Sencha Touch app with access to additional native APIs will likely involve writing custom Apache Cordova/PhoneGap plugins.
 This will require specialized platform skills (or training to acquire them).

 ##Qt
-Qt ("Cute") is a cross-platform development tool that targets a number of embedded, desktop and mobile platforms.
-Developers write using "QML", touted as a "CSS & JavaScript like language", and apps are backed with an extensive set of C++ libraries, and utilize graphics/UI components written in C++.
+[Qt ("Cute")](http://qt.digia.com/) is a cross-platform development tool that targets a number of embedded, desktop and mobile platforms.
+Developers write using "[QML](http://qt.digia.com/Product/Qt-Core-Features--Functions/qt-quick/)", touted as a "CSS & JavaScript like language", and apps are backed with an extensive set of C++ libraries, and utilize graphics/UI components written in C++.

 ###Pros

-* Qt provides a substantial set of libraries containing intuitive APIs for things like thread, networking, animations and more.
+* Qt provides a substantial set of libraries containing intuitive APIs for things like threading, networking, animations and more.
-* Qt's IDE tooling (Qt Creator IDE & Qt Designer) appear to be solid development tools, and code profiling is available in QML Profiler.
+* Qt's [IDE tooling](http://qt.digia.com/Product/Qt-Core-Features--Functions/Developer-Tools/) (Qt Creator IDE & Qt Designer) appear to be solid development tools, and code profiling is available in QML Profiler.
 * Qt Linguist enables translation and internationalization in applications - giving you the support of multiple languages within your app (in a single binary).

 ###Cons